Sergejus/pv-sim/README.md

 # PV Simulator

-PV simulator with meter simulator and rabbitmq message broker in between.
+PV simulator with meter simulator and RabbitMQ message broker in between.

-The simulator code is writen using python 3.8 (those debug f-strings are just too good not to use ;) )
+The simulator code is written using python 3.8 (those debug f-strings are just too good not to use ;) )

 ---